 Alternate for Timing the Market?

-Rather than heavily depending on the seeming advantage of market timing, investors should concentrate their efforts toward developing an investment plan that is both effective and practicable in every way.
+Rather than heavily depending on the seeming advantage of market timing, investors should concentrate their efforts on developing an investment plan that is both effective and practicable in every way.
 Instead of trying to predict where the stock price could reach in ‘X’ years, we must try and predict where the company’s revenue, gross & net profit could reach in ‘X’ years.
 For this, we use Future cash flow analysis.

 Dollar-cost averaging (DCA) is an investing method in which an investor acquires an asset many times over a period of time, resulting in various entry prices.
 A DCA method can help reduce the volatility of an initial investment by spreading purchases out over time rather than all at once.